wwoelmer/BOPRC_R_Course_Lesson_5/README.md

-need to first subset the `wq` dataframe for Lake Tarawera, then `pivot_wider` so your columns are your variables, `rename` your columns to get rid of symbols and spaces, remove the `Date` column and any NA’s, then run your correlation using `rcorr`, and then plot your output!*
+need to first subset the `wq` dataframe for Lake Tarawera, then `pivot_wider` so your columns are your variables, `rename` your columns to get rid of symbols and spaces, remove the `Date` column and any NA’s, then run your correlation using `rcorr`, and then plot your output using `corrplot`!*

 <details>
 <summary>